shaedrich/explore/docs/API.md

 * Contains only letters, numbers, and hyphens
 * At most 35 characters long

+Furthermore,
+* The alias must not be in use already
+* The alias must not be curated as its own topic
+* The alias must not be listed more than once under `aliases`
+* The alias must not be the same as the topic itself
+* The topic must not have more than 120 aliases
+* The alias must not be listed under `related` as well

 ### created_by
 (if applicable) Names of the people and/or organizations who authored the topic (NOT your name).
 For example, `Jordan Walke` is the author of `react`.
+You may list a comma-separated list of names up to 100 characters in total.

 ### display_name
 (required) The topic name that will be displayed on the topic page (ex. `React`).
 Should use proper noun capitalization.
 Emoji are not allowed.
+Must not exceed 50 characters.

 ### github_url
 (if applicable) URL of the topic's official GitHub organization or repository.
 Must start with `https://github.com/`.